-There are definitely alternatives to Etsy out there for entrepreneurs who rely on the marketplace to sell their handmade goods.
-We’ll look into how how the changing nature of the Etsy platform might be affecting your business’s bottom line, plus see which Etsy alternatives could be best for you if declining quality and increasing fees are pushing you to make a change.
+In this guide, we’ll look into how the changing nature of the Etsy platform might be affecting your business’s bottom line, as well as discuss which Etsy alternatives could be best for you if declining quality and increasing fees are pushing you to make a change.

-Building and hosting your own website is one way to cut your ties with the Etsy platform.
-Although it can be time consuming to self-host your online shop, there are programs out there to make it easier.
-With platforms like Squarespace, Weebly, and Wix, you can be on your way to Etsy independence fairly quickly.
+To begin, building and hosting your own business website is one way to cut your ties with the Etsy platform.
+Although it can be time-consuming to self-host your online shop, there are a variety of programs out there to make it easier.
+With platforms like Squarespace, Weebly, and Wix, for example, you can be on your way to Etsy independence fairly quickly.

-But if you’re not an expert in web development or coding and you’re not quite ready to go it completely alone with a brand new website from scratch, how about an Etsy alternative that offers a compromise?
-Here are a few ecommerce Etsy alternatives that offer entrepreneurs the best of both worlds: the freedom of designing unique websites, plus the support of a well-established online marketplace with solid analytics.
+Although many of these web builders are designed to accommodate beginners, you might still find that you’re not quite ready to go it completely alone with a brand new website from scratch.
+Therefore, you might consider an Etsy alternative that offers a compromise.
+Here are a few ecommerce Etsy alternatives that provide the best of both worlds: the freedom of designing unique websites, plus the support of a well-established online marketplace with solid analytics.

-For any seller considering a move from Etsy to a self-hosted site, Shopify is the obvious starting point in your research journey.
-The most widely recognized ecommerce platform worldwide, Shopify is accepted as the gold standard for corporate brands and small business makers alike.
+For any seller considering a move from Etsy to a self-hosted site, selling on Shopify is the obvious starting point in your research journey.
+The most widely recognized ecommerce platform around the world, Shopify is accepted as the gold standard for corporate brands and small business owners alike.